mmmohajer/baseDesign/README.md

 ```
 To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/Document/src/TestComponents/TestText/TestText.js).<br>

-The props that it takes are like `<span>`.
-You can use our SCSS classes for styling using className prop as follows:
+You can use our SCSS classes for styling this component also you can pass any props to these component, such as onClick, className, etc. The props that it takes are like `<span>`.

-- **className**: This is a prop that gives you the hand to add more styling to your Text.

 <hr>